jsvine/WRIT1-CE9741/_posts/syllabus.md

 - How to do basic, yet fundamental, __analysis__ on data.

-- How to translate your data and analyses into line charts, bar charts, histograms, and other useful (if unsexy) __visualizations__.
+- How to translate your data and analyses into line charts, bar charts, histograms, and other useful __visualizations__.

 ### Prerequisites